Mosques reopen in Saudi Arabia and Jerusalem amid virus woes

 Despite taking early and unprecedented measures to curb the spread of the virus, Saudi Arabia has recorded more than 83,000 people contracting the virus, including 480 deaths.

-Meanwhile, Israel has weathered the coronavirus better than other harder-hit countries.
+Israel has weathered the coronavirus better than other harder-hit countries.
 It has recorded fewer than 300 deaths and has managed to mostly keep its daily infection count to the low dozens since the beginning of May.
 But it also imposed severe restrictions that battered its economy and sent its unemployment rate skyrocketing.
 Many of those restrictions, including on places of worship, began to be eased earlier this month.

+In Pakistan meanwhile, the country’s daily death toll from COVID-19 kept climbing, hitting a new high of 88 overnight.

+Amid reports of an acute bed shortage and near daily warnings from health professionals to tighten lock down measures, the government has kept mosques open, urging safe distancing but not enforcing it.

+In the latest easing of restrictions, the government has withdrawn the limits on congregations in mosques and churches.

+Pakistan’s coronavirus death toll of 1,483 is third only to Iran and Turkey in the Middle East.
+The country has counted 69,496 positive cases of COVID-19.

-Associated Press writer Tia Goldenberg contributed from Jerusalem.
+Associated Press writers Tia Goldenberg in Jerusalem and Kathy Gannon in Islamabad, Pakistan, contributed to this report.